Current Members

 Rae Moors

-Rae Moors is PhD student in the Department of Communication and Media at the University of Michigan.
+Rae Moors is a Ph.D. student in the Department of Communication and Media at the University of Michigan.
 She studies the complex relationships between media storytelling, industries, technology, and politics in digital environments, especially as they intersect ideologies of nationalism, populism, race, and gender.
-Her current projects focus on the video game industry, tracing shifts in industry, tech, gamer culture(s), and the impact of internet distribution and sociality on the communicative and political dimensions of gaming, with an express interest in understanding the proliferations of far-right ideologies in these spaces.
+Her current projects focus on the video game industry, tracing shifts in industry, tech, gamer culture(s), and the impact of internet distribution and sociality on the communicative and political dimensions of gaming, with an express interest in understanding the proliferation of far-right ideologies in these spaces.